William Ogmundson featured with the Moss Hart Memorial Award

 As a composer and lyricist, William has written numerous musical scores for the stage as well as for television.
 William co-wrote with Tomie dePaola a lullaby as companion for his beloved children's story character, Strega Nona, "The Magic of Strega Nona".
 William has also composed numerous choral anthems as well as his own original songs appearing on his albums.

 In addition to performing and writing, William music directs for the stage, and small theater productions.
 He has been nominated numerous times for the prestigious New Hampshire Theater Award - Best Music Direction, including for the production of his original work, Georgia O'Keeffe Paints Paradise, which was performed Off off Broadway at the Jewel Box Theatre in 2017, and was nominated for several awards, including Best Music and Best Lyrics.
-He is currently putting the finishing touches on a musical about Willa Cather, which will premiere in New York in February 2018.
+He is currently putting the finishing touches on the cast recording of his (and Tom Dunn's) new musical "Kindness and Cruelty", which will premiere Off Broadway in New York at the Hudson Guild Theatre on February 20th, 2018.

 William resides in New London, New Hampshire with his wife and three children.